The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Summary and timeline

-A data release is expected for late 2022 or early 2023, where the results of the type classification, extinction, metallicity and SFR determinations for the objects for which we have sufficient information will be presented.
+A data release is expected for late 2022 or early 2023, where the results of the type classification, extinction, gas metallicity and SFR determinations for the objects on which we have sufficient information will be presented.
 Studies will also be carried out in order to analyse the different classes of sources in the secondary catalogues.
-We shall try to make observations in the NIR using other facilities for those objects with known redshift that have emission lines in that wavelength range.
+We shall try to perform observations in the NIR using other facilities for the objects with known redshifts that have emission lines in that wavelength range.

 \begin{appendix}